 - 1. What is the name of your certifying State official?
-Kenneth Suchy - 2.
+Marsi Woody - 2.
 What is the title of your certifying State offical?
-Financial Executive Officer - 3.
+CFO - 3.
 What are the phone # and email address of your State official?
-(208)884-7023, ken.suchy@isp.idaho.gov
+208-884-7210 marsi.woody@isp.idaho.gov

-he State affirmatively accepts the compatibility certification declaration written below by selecting 'yes ' .
+The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

-Yes

-No